1. Purpose of policy

 (c) the right of integrity of authorship is the right not to have the work subjected to derogatory treatment, such as the doing of anything that results in a material distortion, mutilation of, or alteration to, the work that is prejudicial to the author's honour or reputation.

-11.5 In compliance with the Australian Code for the Responsible Conduct of Research, USC will take reasonable steps to prevent an author’s moral rights in clause 11.2(c) from being infringed, but may, on appropriate occasions, ask creators to consent to certain uses of their work, where moral rights may be affected.
+11.5 In compliance with the Australian Code for the Responsible Conduct of Research, the University will take reasonable steps to prevent an author’s moral rights in clause 11.2(c) from being infringed, but may, on appropriate occasions, ask creators to consent to certain uses of their work, where moral rights may be affected.

 12. Effect of this policy on pre-existing arrangements